Paras-245/notes/dsa with cpp/18_Insertion Sort.md

-we can remeber this with cards example
+- we can remeber this with cards example
+- like if i give you cards one by one and you make them sorted
 ## What is Insertion Sort :
 -